ehenestroza/if-recommender/README.md

 uv run scripts/07_precompute.py        # ~5 h, optional but makes the app instant
 ```

-No database server needed — step 1 loads the dump into a throwaway MariaDB container and removes it afterwards.
+No database server needed.
+Step 1 loads the dump into a throwaway MariaDB container and removes it afterwards.

 There's also a terminal version with the same four modes, if you prefer it: